JoaoSalero-AI/Machine-Learning-Study-Projects/README.md

  # Deep Learning Study Projects

  ## Please note:
- The projects's links lift you to my old repository.
-New updates are coming soon with new links, texts and projects.
-Thank you.
+ > The projects's links lift you to my old repository. **New updates are coming soon** with new links, texts and projects.
+ Thank you!

+ ---

  Hi!
 Welcome to my repository!